bcooperstl/advent-of-code-2021/documentation/day15.md

 - cols - number of columns in the cavern
 - run_dijkstra function, which is given a starting location and will calculate the shortest distance to every point
 - init_dijkstra function - used to clear the visited, min_risk_to_here, and neighbor_direction values for all points
+- find_next_to_eval - used for dijkstra's algorithm to find the next point to evaluate
 - get_min_distance - is passed a row and column, and will return the previously calculated minimum distance from the Dijkstra algorithm

 ### Main processing ###